Ryan822399/C.out-SeniorProject/README.md

 **BACKEND**

-For Backend, go to Vitality folder, CD into backend.
+For Backend, go to backend folder.

 Install the virtual environment if you have't done so.